Planning to revamp your home but can’t make up your mind on the best layout for your kitchen?

 Extra space for storage in your kitchen makes it easy to prevent clutter on your countertops and helps you work more efficiently.

-The three connected walls of U-shaped kitchen designs mean plenty of space is available to position cabinets, pantries, and drawers all around.
+With the U-shaped design, the three connected walls mean plenty of space is available to position cabinets, pantries, and drawers all around.

 This creates enough cupboard space and more for your kitchen appliances, tools, and other items.